agrifooddatacanada/OCA_training_pathway/create_first_schema.md

 # Main Sheet

-The main sheet lets you describe the basic features and structure of the data.
+Next, go to the 'Main' sheet which is where you describe the basic features and structure of the data.

 ## Attribute Names

 On the Main tab, under Attribute Names add your unique list of attribute names, also known as variable names or your data column labels.
-Because this field may be used by many different computer systems we recommend to not include spaces and use under_scores or CamelCase instead.
+Because this field may be used by many different computer systems we recommend to not include spaces and use under_scores or CamelCase instead. (tip: if you have data in Excel, you can copy your column headers and use the [paste:transpose function](https://support.microsoft.com/en-us/office/transpose-rotate-data-from-rows-to-columns-or-vice-versa-3419f2e3-beab-4318-aae5-d0f862209744) to copy your column headers as your attribute names).

 ![Attribute Name example](/pictures/chicken_attribute_names.PNG)